Vintageinfo – All About Vintage Lighting

 Manufacturer: Sciolari Illuminazione, Rome and Milan, Italy.

-Other versions: The Gaetano Sciolari Cubic chandelier was made in several variations and sizes.
-Also made with glass diffusers.
-They were also produced as a wall lamps.
+Other versions: The Gaetano Sciolari Cubic chandelier was manufactured in various sizes and configurations, including models fitted with glass diffusers.
+A wall-mounted version was also produced.

 Angelo Gaetano Sciolari

-A big Gaetano Sciolari Cubic chandelier appears in the James Bond film Live And Let Die from 1973.
-Starring Roger Moore, Jane Seymour and the photo below is Yaphet Kotto.
+A large Gaetano Sciolari Cubic chandelier appears in the 1973 James Bond film Live and Let Die, starring Roger Moore and Jane Seymour.
+The photo below shows Yaphet Kotto.

 James Bond - Live and Let Die (1973) - Sciolari Cubic Chandelier